somniumism/bwa/docs/README.en.md

     `chat_id` or environment variable `TELEGRAM_CHAT_ID` : chat id of your telegram bot

 - [bwa.gmail](https://www.notion.so/somniumis/Gmail-197fc3dcf2f74c9dba651afb19267747#58e9db16a1544a9484a88d2d5857c5ba)
-    `receiver_emails` : email address of receivers
-    `sender_email` or environment variable `SENDER_EMAIL` : sender's Gmail address
+    `receiver_emails` : email addresses of the receiver (who want to get notifications) `sender_email` or environment variable `SENDER_EMAIL` : sender's Gmail address
     `sender_password` or environment variable `SENDER_PASSWORD` : sender's Gmail password

-Please refer to our [Notion page](https://www.notion.so/somniumis/Bwa-Simple-Notification-Sender-a9919a46f2d64d11baab60deb4e8de55) , if you want to know what each parameter means and how you can get it.
+Please refer to our [Notion page](https://www.notion.so/somniumis/Bwa-Simple-Notification-Sender-a9919a46f2d64d11baab60deb4e8de55) for the detailed definition of each parameter.

-Also, please refer to [/examples](https://github.com/somniumism/bwa/tree/main/examples) in Github for the example code of each client.
+Also, please refer to [/examples](https://github.com/somniumism/bwa/tree/main/examples) in Github for the example code of each client.

 ## Output format(Default)

-**bwa** provides `custom_content` parameters to help you send your own messages.
-If you do not enter `custom_content`, however, you will be notified in the default format set by **bwa**; it is as follows.
-Because it is an example, there may be a difference from the actual results.
+**bwa** provides `custom_content` parameter to send your own messages.
+If `custom_content` do no exists, you will be notified in the default format as follows.
+(It may differ from the actual result as following is just an *example*.)

 ### When the function starts: